-I was born in France but half of my family originally comes from Central Europe.
-I write in English and French, and I can occasionally understand Russian and Mandarin.
-After a few spells in Dublin, New York and London, I’ve been living in Hong Kong since 2012.
+I was born in France, but half my family came from Central Europe.
+I write mostly in English, and occasionally in French.
+After a few spells in Dublin, New York, Paris, London and Hong Kong, I’ve been living in Singapore since 2018.

 - La Forêt des Rois, a Weird Fantasy story written for the 2013 French Short Story Day (24 Heures de la Nouvelle).

 - Tout ce que vous cherchez (“Everything you’re searching for”), on Bifrost’s blog, February 1, 2013.